HTTP: Technical overview

-HTTP/2 communications therefore experience much less latency and, in most cases, even more speed than HTTP/1.1 communications.
+HTTP/2 communications therefore experience much less latency and, in most cases, even higher speeds than HTTP/1.1 communications.

-HTTP/3 is a revision of previous HTTP/2 in order to use QUIC + UDP transport protocols instead of TCP/IP connections also to slightly improve the average speed of communications and to avoid the occasional (very rare) problem of TCP/IP connection congestion that can temporarily block or slow down the data flow of all its streams (another form of "head of line blocking").
+HTTP/3 is a revision of previous HTTP/2 in order to use QUIC + UDP transport protocols instead of TCP.
+Before that version, TCP/IP connections were used; but now, only the IP layer is used (which UDP, like TCP, builds on).
+This slightly improves the average speed of communications and to avoid the occasional (very rare) problem of TCP connection congestion that can temporarily block or slow down the data flow of all its streams (another form of "head of line blocking").

 History

 The term hypertext was coined by Ted Nelson in 1965 in the Xanadu Project, which was in turn inspired by Vannevar Bush's 1930s vision of the microfilm-based information retrieval and management "memex" system described in his 1945 essay "As We May Think".
 Tim Berners-Lee and his team at CERN are credited with inventing the original HTTP, along with HTML and the associated technology for a web server and a client user interface called web browser.
 Berners-Lee designed HTTP in order to help with the adoption of his other idea: the "WorldWideWeb" project, which was first proposed in 1989, now known as the World Wide Web.

 The first web server went live in 1990.
 The protocol used had only one method, namely GET, which would request a page from a server.
 The response from the server was always an HTML page.